enjoiz/XXEinjector/README.md

   --test	    This mode shows request with injected payload and quits.
 Used to verify correctness of request without sending it to a server.
   --urlencode	URL encode injected DTD.
 This is default for URI.
   --nodtd	    If you want to put DTD in request by yourself.
-Specify "--dtd" to show how DTD should look like.
+Specify "--oob-xml" to show how DTD should look like.
   --output	    Output file for bruteforcing and logger mode.
 By default it logs to brute.log in current directory. (--output=/tmp/out.txt)
   --timeout	    Timeout for receiving file/directory content. (--timeout=20) --contimeout	Timeout for closing connection with server.
 This is used to prevent DoS condition. (--contimeout=20)